What is Gemstone Transparency?

 A translucent gem can transmit enough wavelengths of light that we can see light shining through it.
 However, if the wavelengths of light that escape the gem are highly scattered, due to the gem's refractive index (RI) or other properties, light is all we can see through the gem.
 We can't see images beyond it.

 A transparent gem is translucent and transmits light with little scattering.
 This allows us to see images as well as light through a transparent gem.

 Can You Measure Gemstone Transparency?

 We can measure scientifically the opacity of a material, from perfect transparency to perfect opacity (in units of "opacity," no less).
 However, gemologists normally use the commonplace meanings of opacity, translucence, and transparency in gemstone descriptions.
 A wide range of transparency can exist even within a single gem species.
 Therefore, determining a gemstone's transparency doesn't necessarily help with identification.
 Precise measurements, in most cases, aren't necessary.
 Descriptions such as "near opaque," "semi-translucent," and "almost transparent" can convey well enough the optical effects of interest to most people.

 Nevertheless, we should make an important scientific distinction when discussing gemstone transparency.
-Since we can only see white light wavelengths with the naked eye, our observations of transparency can take for granted that we’re referring to conditions in the visible spectrum of light.
+Since we can only see white light wavelengths with the naked eye, our observations of transparency can take for granted that we're referring to conditions in the visible spectrum of light.
 However, there are wavelengths of light beyond visible light, such as ultraviolet (UV) light.
 Some gemstones, such as diamonds, are transparent into the UV spectrum.
-Type I diamonds, the most common type of diamonds, contain nitrogen and are transparent down to UV wavelengths of 300 nm.
-Type II diamonds contain no nitrogen and are transparent down to UV wavelengths of 250 nm.
-In white light these types of diamonds would have no noticeable difference in transparency.
+Type I diamonds, the most common type of diamonds, contain nitrogen and are transparent down to UV wavelengths of 300 nm (the longwave UV range).
+Type II diamonds contain no nitrogen and are transparent even further down, to UV wavelengths of 250 nm (the shortwave UV range).
+In white light, these types of diamonds would have no noticeable difference in transparency.
 You would need a spectrometer to make this distinction.